Bubobubobubobubo/Sova/doc/define-languages/define-languages.typ

 *StopOldest(k).* Stops the $k$ (casted to an int) oldest program instances (that started the longest time ago).

+*StopSequence(n).* Stops all the program instances corresponding to steps in sequence number $n$ (casted to an int).
+See @sec:envvariables for knowing how to get sequence numbers.

+*StopSequenceOldest(n, k).* Stops the $k$ (casted to an int) oldest program instances (that started the longest time ago) corresponding to steps in sequence number $n$ (casted to an int).
+See @sec:envvariables for knowing how to get sequence numbers.

+*StopSequenceYoungest(n, k).* Stops the $k$ (casted to an int) youngest program instances (that started the shortest time ago) corresponding to steps in sequence number $n$ (casted to an int).
+See @sec:envvariables for knowing how to get sequence numbers.

 *StopStep(n).* Stops all the program instances corresponding to step number $n$ (casted to an int).
 See @sec:envvariables for knowing how to get step numbers.

 *StopStepOldest(n, k).* Stops the $k$ (casted to an int) oldest program instances (that started the longest time ago) corresponding to step number $n$ (casted to an int).
 See @sec:envvariables for knowing how to get step numbers.